How do I know if I’ve shot enough footage? I hate to waste money and time, but I’m nervous I won’t get what I need for the edit.

 PS: Absolutely love your book!
 I’ve read it cover-to-cover twice now and starting my third time through.

-If you don’t have Marvel’s budget, don’t worry.
-In between the solo rant and the blockbuster is everything else.
+Between the solo rant and the blockbuster is everything else.
 We might shoot 2 hours of footage to get 30 finished seconds for a national commercial– a shooting ratio of 240:1.
 “Normal” big-budget feature films could shoot 30:1 or 300:1 depending on how big and how effects-filled they are.

 It also frees you up to be creative.
 Once you’ve got the coverage down, it’s playtime.
 Improvise with your actors.
 Let the DP do that macro shot she’s been dying to set up.
 Wait for the light.
 Try ideas that come to you.
 Most of it won’t work (which is fine!
 Shooting ratio!) but you’ve seriously upgraded your finished piece with the stuff that does.

 * At that ratio, it would take one person watching 7 days a week, 12 hours a day for 4 months to personally see all of the footage created for Avengers:Endgame.
 In real life, no one person does this.
-Teams of assistants will separate the wheat from the chaff in what’s been shot live action, while animators and f/x houses will only send the most-likely-to-work material to the editorial team.
+Teams of assistants will separate the wheat from the chaff in what’s been shot live-action, while animators and f/x houses will only send the most-likely-to-work material to the editorial team.
 Of course, that’s still a lot of man hours and a lot of people to pay.

 Get a free preview of the new video course!